acidonper/ocp-serverless-knative-setup/docs/knative-serving.md

 ## Knative traffic management tests

 By default, Knative sends 100% traffic to the latest revision by setting `latestRevision: true` in the spec for a Service.
-To asigned different amount of traffic to the revisions it is highly recommended to add names to de revisions.
+To assigned different amount of traffic to the revisions it is highly recommended to add names to de revisions.

 - This yaml file will create a new Knative service with the revision name `hello-app-traffic-v1`.
 We have also added the `tag: stable` to this revision.
 When a tag attribute is applied to a Route, an address for the specific traffic target is created.